lplit/kercli/README.md

 PNL-4I402 Project

 ## Description
-Project will implement a character driver module for Linux kernel, to offer the following:
+Project will implement a character driver module for Linux kernel, and a client bit allowing to interact with it.

+## Client

 | Command | Description |
 | ------- | ----------- |